Whether it’s building an anchor or placing it while on lead, how can you tell if your trad gear is safe or not?

 And remember, when placing a cam in a vertical crack, make sure the stem is angled at a 45-degree angle to the cliff (towards the ground) and not at a 90-degree angle to the cliff, otherwise under load, it could move or pop quite easily.

 Quality Of Rock

-If the quality of the rock you are placing the gear in isn’t good, then it may not matter how well you place you gear.
+If the quality of the rock you are placing trad gear in isn’t good, then it may not matter how well you place your gear.